Dnieper–Donets culture

-The Dnieper–Donets culture complex (DDCC) (ca. 5th—4th millennium BC) is a Mesolithic and later Neolithic archaeological culture found north of the Black Sea and dating to ca. 5000-4200 BC.
+The Dnieper–Donets culture complex (DDCC) (Note: Дніпро-Донецька культура.) (c.
+5th—4th millennium BC) is a Mesolithic and later Neolithic archaeological culture found north of the Black Sea and dating to c.
+5000-4200 BC.
 It has many parallels with the Samara culture, and was succeeded by the Sredny Stog culture.

 Discovery

 The Dnieper–Donets culture complex was defined by the Soviet archaeologist Dmytro Telehin (Dmitriy Telegin) on proposition of another archaeologist Valentyn Danylenko in 1956.
 At that time Dmytro Telehin worked at the Institute of Archaeology of the Academy of Sciences of the Ukrainian SSR (1952 – 1990).
-In 1967 Telehin defended his doctorate dissertation "Dnieper–Donets Neolithic culture".
+In 1967, Telehin defended his doctorate dissertation "Dnieper–Donets Neolithic culture".

 Origin

-David Anthony (2007: 155) dated the beginning of the Dnieper–Donets culture I roughly between 5800 BC and 5200 BC.
+David Anthony (2007: 155) dated the beginning of the Dnieper–Donets culture I to roughly between 5800 BC and 5200 BC.
 It quickly expanded in all directions, eventually absorbing all other local Neolithic groups.

-By 5200, BC the Dnieper–Donets culture II followed; it ended between 4400 BC and 4200 BC.
+By 5200, BC the Dnieper–Donets culture II followed.
+It ended between 4400 BC and 4200 BC.

 Distribution

-European Neolithic cultures in c.
+A map of European Neolithic cultures in c.
 4500–4000 BC, showing the Dnieper-Donets culture in orange.

 The Dnieper–Donets culture was distributed in the steppe and forest-steppe areas north of the Black Sea.
 Throughout its existence, rapid population growth and an expansion towards the steppe is noticeable.

 There are parallels with the contemporaneous Samara culture to the north.
 Striking similarities with the Khvalynsk culture and the Sredny Stog culture have also been detected.
 A much larger horizon from the upper Vistula to the lower half of Dnieper to the mid-to-lower Volga has therefore been drawn.

 Influences from the DDCC and the Sredny Stog culture on the Funnelbeaker culture have been suggested.
 An origin of the Funnelbeaker culture from the Dnieper–Donets culture has been suggested, but this is very controversial.

 The Dnieper–Donets culture was contemporary with the Bug–Dniester culture.
 It is clearly distinct from the Cucuteni–Trypillia culture.